 - a.
 The Partnership Process permits the Student Organization to conduct an internal investigation subject to oversight and approval of the Dean of Students.
 The Dean of Students may also conduct a concurrent investigation as described in Sec.
 6-507. - b.
-If the organization agrees to the Partnership Process, the Dean of Students will, in consultation with the Student Organization Officer(s), Student Organization Advisor, and other appropriate parties; develop an investigation scope and timeline. - c.
-The Student Organization must conduct an investigation and submit a written investigation report within the agreed-upon timeline, barring extraordinary events as determined by the Dean of Students, or as otherwise specified in writing by the University. - 1.
-The report should be detailed and specific, including the names of specific individuals involved in the alleged violation, and any internal disciplinary action the Student Organization implemented for those individuals. - d.
-Report Review by Dean of Students.
+If the organization agrees to the Partnership Process, the Dean of Students will, in consultation with the Student Organization Officer(s), Advisor, and other appropriate parties, develop an investigation scope and timeline. - c.
+The Student Organization must conduct an investigation and submit a written report within the agreed-upon timeline, or as otherwise specified in writing by the Dean of Students.
+The report should be detailed, including the names of specific individuals involved in the alleged violation, and any internal disciplinary action the Student Organization implemented for those individuals. - d.
 The Dean of Students will review the Student Organization's investigation report and will make one of the following determinations: - 1.
-The Dean of Students agrees that the report is complete and will schedule a Partner Process Resolution Meeting to discuss the report and findings and review next steps; - 2.
-The Dean of Students determines that the report is insufficient, incomplete, or inconsistent with the University's investigation, if applicable, and provides feedback and instruction for further investigation to the Student Organization; or - 3.
+The Dean of Students agrees that the report is complete and may schedule a Partnership Process Resolution Meeting to discuss the report and findings and review next steps; - 2.
+The Dean of Students determines that the report is insufficient, incomplete, or inconsistent with the university's investigation, if applicable, and provides feedback and instruction for further investigation to the Student Organization; or - 3.
 The Dean of Students determines that the Student Organization has intentionally provided inaccurate or incomplete information, obstructed the process, is non-compliant, is uncooperative, or is unable to complete the investigation and report in a satisfactory manner.
 The Dean of Students will then determine whether to move forward with investigation and adjudication of the allegations as described in Sec.
 6-507. - e.
-Partnership Process Resolution Meeting.
-Once the Dean of Students has determined that the report is complete, the Dean of Students will meet with the Student Organization's Officer(s), the Student Organization's Advisor, and other parties as appropriate, and one of the following determinations will be made: - 1.
-No Policy Violation: If the Student Organization report determines that no policies were violated by the Student Organization, and the Dean of Students accepts this determination, the process concludes.
-Individuals implicated in the report may be forwarded for individual adjudication as outlined in Chapter 11 of the Institutional Rules. - 2.
-Responsibility Fully Accepted: If the Student Organization report determines that the Student Organization was responsible for all policy violation(s) that were alleged, and the Dean of Students
+Once the Dean of Students has determined that the report is complete, the Dean of Students will communicate with the Student Organization's Officer(s), Advisor, and other parties as appropriate, and one of the following determinations will be made: - 1.
+No Policy Violation: If the Student Organization report determines that no policies were violated by the Student Organization, and the Dean of Students accepts this determination, the process concludes. - 2.
+Responsibility Fully Accepted: If the Student Organization report determines that the Student Organization was responsible for all policy violation(s) that were alleged, and the Dean of Students accepts this determination, the Dean of Students will initiate the sanctioning process.

-- accepts this determination, the Dean of Students will initiate the Determination of Outcomes process. - 3.
-Responsibility Partially or Not Accepted: If the organization report determines that the Student Organization was responsible for some but not all, or for none of the policy violation(s) that were alleged, the Dean of Students will make one of the following determinations: - A. the Dean of Students may accept the determinations from the report and will move forward to the outcomes process solely on the allegations for which the Student Organization accepted responsibility if applicable; or - B. The Dean of Students may reject the determinations from the report and proceed to investigating and adjudicating the matter under the University Investigation Process. - f.
-If individual students are identified at any point in the partnership process to have potentially engaged in Prohibited Conduct, they may be individually referred to the Dean of Students for investigation and adjudication. - g.
+- 3. Responsibility Partially or Not Accepted: If the organization report determines that the Student Organization was responsible for some but not all, or for none of the policy violation(s) that were alleged, the Dean of Students will make one of the following determinations: - A. the Dean of Students may accept the determinations from the report and will move forward to the sanctions process solely on the allegations for which the Student Organization accepted responsibility if applicable; or - B. the Dean of Students may reject the determinations from the report and proceed under the University Investigation process. - f.
 Determinations of responsibility through the Partnership Process are final and may not be appealed.